 The following table identifies the key criteria upon which candidates for tenure in the College of Education are to be evaluated for teaching.
 Candidates are required to meet every criterion but are not required to meet every indicator under a criterion.
 The expectation is that the cumulative record of the faculty member's teaching during the probationary period demonstrates a broad and sustained pattern of achievement and growth in teaching involving the criteria listed, and with emphasis on the standards most relevant to the candidate's areas of specialization.

-Criteri Indicators Evidence effect classr oom ng and/or Models effective instruction to meet the needs of diverse learners • Positive student evaluations Evaluations from supervisors,
+Criteria Indicators Evidence Demonstrates effective classroom teaching and/or clinical Models effective instruction to meet the needs of diverse learners Positive student evaluationsEvaluations from supervisors,

 supervision which

 results in

 significant student

 learning